schaene/Flipper-Tic-Tac-Toe/README.md

 # Flipper-Tic-Tac-Toe
 **Tic-Tac-Toe for the Flipper Zero**

-this is very unfinished, there isnt even tic tac toe yet
+this is very unfinished, singleplayer against a bot with fully random moves is implemented.

-*just got the menus*
+Planned:

+Local Multiplayer (same flipper)

+Sub-Ghz Multiplayer (Two Flippers)